Color Walk

 I took a moment to look at each cover on display.

-Another a mysterious looking brick house shrouded in fog.
+a mysterious-looking brick house shrouded in fog.

-There was an aged bronze plaque in the alley, marking the oldest building in town,
+There was an aged bronze plaque in the alley, marking the oldest building in town

-with a big, tawny brown stone set in it.
+with a big, tawny brown stone set in it

-A flyer for piano lessons
+A flyer for piano lessons,

-with a drawing of an upright made of shiny chestnut wood.
+with a drawing of an upright

 On my way back home,